abhayd95/GAME/DEVELOPER_INFO.md

 ---

-## 📄 **License**
+## 📄 **Copyright & License**

-© 2024 abhay virus
+© 2024 **abhay virus**.
 All rights reserved.

+**Copyright Notice**: This game and all its components are the intellectual property of **abhay virus**.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owner.

-This is a fan-made project inspired by Free Fire.
-Not affiliated with Garena or Free Fire.
+**License**: This is a fan-made project inspired by Free Fire.
+It is not affiliated with Garena or Free Fire in any way.

 ---